Saharalnoor/flip-and-match-MS2/README.md

 In the future I would like to implement more features :

-* Put Audio sound for the background, flipping, matched, game over and victory
 * Put some animation when the cards are matched
 * Add some options of levels which in every level has different challenges
+* Putting stars to rate how good the player is

 ## Technologies Used
 - HTML : To form the structure of the site.